S2-group/NAPPA/Android-Studio-Plugin/readme.md

 Each instrumentation described above is implemented as an Action and are mapped in the [plugin.xml](src/main/resources/META-INF/plugin.xml) file under the `<actions>` tag.

 There is a set of utility libraries implemented to abstract common logic between the actions.

+Changes in the source-code are not automatically pushed to the current instance of Android Studio.
+The `unIde` command must be executed again to reflect the changes.